 Individuals who complete this course (following Segment One) will meet the training requirement of the FDA Seafood HACCP regulation and can do the following:

 Students will progress through a series of modules that address the following subject matters:

 Part 1: Lecture and Discussion:

 Part 2: Course Work Assignment:

-Participants will need to order or access the following two manuals prior to taking this course.
+Participants will need to order or access the following two manuals before taking this course.

 To register for this course, please visit our training portal.